echang15/rapidprototyping-django/README.md

 def index(request):
     return HttpResponse("Hello, world.
-You're at the polls index.")
+You're at the todo index.")

 ```

 ## URLS
 To make things more managable and sane, let's separate application urls from each other.